Frequently Asked Questions

 Will CTE WORKS find me a job?CTE WORKS does not currently offer job placement services.
 However, training in local businesses may lead to a job offer after completing the course.
 Our instructors also work closely with local businesses to match candidates with available opportunities that may open.

 How can partner with CTE WORKS as a business?CTE WORKS has several opportunities for business partners and community members to be a part of our learning activities in a way that best fits their needs including, guest speaking engagements, curriculum advisory, fieldtrips, job shadows, and internships.
 Each instructor works individually with community partners to meet the individual needs of the instructor, student, and partner.
-Interested businesses and community partners should call 530-889-5949 or email CTEWORKS@placercoe.k12.ca.us and ask for the name and phone number of the instructor associated with your business or industry area.
+Interested businesses and community partners should email CTEWORKS@placercoe.k12.ca.us and ask for the name and phone number of the instructor associated with your business or industry area.

 Our vision is for all students to become career-ready with support from family, educators, and the business community.

 Our mission is to create viable career and educational opportunities for all students by teaching relevant skills that combine hands-on training with academic knowledge.

 Desired Student Learning Outcomes

 Quality employment candidates who...

 - Demonstrate a strong work ethic and effective time management skills